The Council

 Lauren Aimoe - Firekeeper

 Lauren Aimoe nitsiyihkâson.
-My name is Lauren Aimoe.
-Oci niya Assin’skowitiniwak and Âpihtawikosisân.
-I am from the people of the rocky area (Peter Ballantyne Cree Nation) and the Métis of Rivière aux Îlets-de-Bois.
-I am a 4th year undergraduate student at the University of Victoria taking a combined major in Neurobiology and Psychology with a minor in Indigenous Studies!
+My name is Lauren Aimoe and my pronouns are she/her. ohci niya assin’skowitiniwak, I am from the people of the rocky area and am a registered band member with Peter Ballantyne Cree Nation in northeastern Saskatchewan.
+Our traditional territories stretch across northern Saskatchewan, northern Manitoba, the Northwest Territories, and Nunavut.
+I am a 4th year (alas not final) undergraduate student at the University of Victoria taking a combined major in Neurobiology and Psychology with a minor in Indigenous Studies!

 I am very chatty and always love to meet more of the Indigenous community at UVic.
 Please badger me with your questions!!!